 For riverside activities, head to the Parc Rives de Seine, where a 7 km sports trail with 6 aeras of equipment awaits you!
 Begin slowly in the warm-up area.
 Then things get more serious: a suspended ladder, acceleration lane, rings and rope, crosses on the ground, abdo deckchairs, traction bars …

 Then you finish off in an area for gentle stretching exercises to avoid aches and pains the following day!
 And if you want to stretch your legs, there is nothing like a little race to test your performance.
 The Parc Rives de Seine has a 100-metre track, the best-known of athletics races.
-Equipped with a stopwatch bracelet, your speed is displayed on a giant screen!
-The record to beat: 9.58 seconds, achieved by Usain Bolt in 2009!
+The record to beat: 9.58 seconds, achieved by Usain Bolt in 2009 in Berlin!
 On your marks, get set, go!

 Want to show off your beautiful fluorescent running shorts or your running style?
 Opt for the Luxembourg Gardens, where it is very chic to run!
 Parc Monceau, smaller but romantic and delightful, is also ideal for playing the Parisian and catching the eye of other runners.
 And jogging along the Canal Saint-Martin is a more trendy way to meet Paris’s beautiful people.

 Run to enjoy the green side of Paris